UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/3_loops_conditionals_scripting.md

 c) Convert a given temperature across scales for multiple locations.

 *Etherpad question*\n
-What other examples come to mind?
+\nWhat other examples come to mind?

 We have used some commands that allowed us to access/modify multiple files at the same time.
 For instance, what would we do if we like to list all files with a .txt extension for the gapminder_by_country folder?